bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

-# Assessing your Mongo/Axios Fu
+# Assessing your MongoDB Fu

 * The purpose of this exercise is to get you used to being quizzed on _Interview Questions_ commonly asked about Mongo.